john-science/mazelib/README.md

 ###### The Algorithm

 1. Start with an empty grid.
-2. Bisect the frid with a wall (horizontal or vertical).
+2. Bisect the grid with a wall (horizontal or vertical).
 Add a single passage through the wall.
 3. Repeat step 2 with the areas on either side of the wall.
 4. Continue, recursively, until the maze passages are the desired resolution.